vlogbase/GMRebuildApr2025/PDF_COLORS_AND_JS_FIX.md

 ## JavaScript Error Fix

-Fixed the "Uncaught ReferenceError: fileUploadInput is not defined" error that was causing slower page loading:
+Fixed the "Uncaught ReferenceError: fileUploadInput is not defined" error.

 1. Added proper initialization of the fileUploadInput variable by using document.getElementById('fileUpload')
 2. Wrapped the event listener in a conditional check to ensure the element exists before trying to add an event listener

-This fix resolves the JavaScript error and ensures the page loads properly and quickly.
+This fix resolves the JavaScript error.